indrajithi/Audio-Visualizer/README.md

 # Audio Visualizer In C++ using OpenGL
 ![Audio Visualizer](/scr.png "Screenshot")
 ## Introduction
 For the given input audio file **(.wav)** the program will give the **real time audio spectrum** by performing **Fast Fourier Transform (FFT)** on the audio samples and plot the graph using **OpenGL**.
 This Project is implemented in C++ using OpenGL.
 Three frameworks **Aquila-dsp**, **Kiss-Fft**, and **SFML** are used to perform audio sampling, fast fourier transform and audio playback respectively.
 The development and testing of this project is done on **Linux (ubuntu)** using 4.2.0-16-generic Kernel.
 Interface for the program is given with the help of keyboard.

 ## Frameworks / APIs used
- 1. The following c++ frameworks are used in this project.
+The following c++ frameworks are used in this project.
- 2 Simple and Fast Multimedia Library (SFML)
+ 1. Simple and Fast Multimedia Library (SFML)
- 3. Aquila-dsp
+ 2. Aquila-dsp
- 4. Kiss-fft
+ 3. Kiss-fft
- 5. OpenGL
+ 4. OpenGL

 ## Minimum requirements:
 The development of the project was done with these requirements.
 The can support lower versions also.
 It has not been tested.